chevereto/v3-docs/setup/system/settings-file.md

 # 📄 Settings file

-The file at `app/settings.php` contains the application settings like database credentials, table prefix, driver, debug level and moore.
+The file at `app/settings.php` contains the application settings like database credentials, table prefix, driver, debug level and more.

 ::: tip Try environment variables
 We recommended to use [environment variables](environment.md) instead `app/settings.php`.